COVID-19 pandemic in Romania: Education

 In May, four months before the start of the new school year, the Government announced the purchase of 250,000 tablets to facilitate distance learning activities.
-For these tablets, the Government has allocated 150 million lei from the reserve fund, both for devices and internet services.
+For these tablets, the Government allocated 150 million lei from the reserve fund, both for devices and internet services.
 Previously, Anisie stated that approximately 250,000 students do not have access to technology and thus cannot attend online courses.
 Of the 250,000 tablets, around 82,000 were purchased through the National Office for Centralized Acquisitions.
 As of November, just over 43,000 were distributed to students.

 A study conducted by World Vision Romania between 10 May and 27 June showed that approximately 40% of students in rural areas did not participate in online courses and only 64% of teachers organized such courses.
 Moreover, according to the same study, 1 in 4 rural schools does not have an internet connection, and 9 out of 10 do not have laptops, PCs or tablets for digital education.

 In a government meeting on 5 November, President Klaus Iohannis announced a series of partial quarantine measures, including the closure of all schools nationwide and the transition to online education for the next 30 days.
 During this period, only nurseries and after-schools remained open.
 The president's announcement, later doubled by a government decision, sparked a wave of discontent.
-The National Council of Students announced in a statement that it disapproves of the measure, as many schools are located in communities where the transmission rate is less than 3 per thousand inhabitants and hundreds of thousands of students in Romania do not have the opportunity to access online courses due to lack of digital infrastructure.
+The National Council of Students announced in a statement that it disapproves of the measure, as many schools were located in communities where the transmission rate was less than 3 per thousand inhabitants and hundreds of thousands of students in Romania do not have the opportunity to access online courses due to lack of digital infrastructure.
 According to a survey by the National Federation of Parents' Associations, about 47.2% of parents considered that the closure of schools was not a good one for the education system, while 45.2% of them considered this decision as a necessary one.

-On 7 November, Anisie announced that students will no longer take their theses in the 2020–2021 school year, which will be replaced by a summative evaluation.
+On 7 November, Anisie announced that students would no longer take their theses in the 2020–2021 school year, which was replaced by a summative evaluation.

-Schools have been reopened nationwide on 8 February.
+Schools were reopened nationwide on 8 February.
 Despite their autonomy in relation to education-related decisions, most universities did not resume regular, face-to-face, courses, mainly due to restrictions imposed to in-door group gatherings.
-However, as new cases have risen in the country, the structure of the 2020–2021 school year had been modified so the spring break starts in 2 April and ends in 4 May, however doesn't apply to students in terminal years, who would instead have to attend online courses between 12 and 29 April, with spring break ending in 9 May.
+However, as new cases have risen in the country, the structure of the 2020–2021 school year was modified so the spring break began on 2 April and ended on 4 May, however doesn't apply to students in terminal years, who would instead have to attend online courses between 12 and 29 April, with spring break ending on 9 May.